Duchess Marie of Mecklenburg-Schwerin: Escape from Russia

 Marie was the last of the Romanovs to escape Revolutionary Russia and the first to die in exile.
-She remained in the war-torn Caucasus with her two younger sons throughout 1917 and 1918, still hoping to make her eldest son Kirill Vladimirovich the Tsar.
+She remained in the war-torn Caucasus with her two younger sons throughout 1917 and 1918, still hoping to make her eldest son Kirill Vladimirovich the new emperor.
 As the Bolsheviks approached, the group finally escaped aboard a fishing boat to Anapa in 1918.
 Maria spent fourteen months in Anapa, refusing to join her son Boris in leaving Russia.
 When opportunities for escape via Constantinople presented themselves she refused to leave for fear she would be subjected to the indignity of delousing.
 She finally agreed to leave when the general of the White Army warned her that his side was losing the civil war.
 Maria, her son Andrei, Andrei's mistress Mathilde Kschessinska, and Andrei and Mathilde's son Vladimir, boarded an Italian ship headed to Venice on 13 February 1920.

 Grand Duchess Olga Alexandrovna of Russia encountered Maria at the port of Novorossiysk in early 1920: "Disregarding peril and hardship, she stubbornly kept to all the trimmings of bygone splendour and glory.
 And somehow she carried it off...
 When even generals found themselves lucky to find a horse cart and an old nag to bring them to safety, Aunt Miechen made a long journey in her own train.
 It was battered all right--but it was hers.
 For the first time in my life I found it a pleasure to kiss her..."

 She made her way from Venice to Switzerland and then to France, where her health failed.
 Staying at her villa (now the Hotel La Souveraine), she died on 6 September 1920, aged 66, surrounded by her family at Contrexéville.